-Sad new for TV western fans: It’s time to bang the drum slowly and play the fife slowly for Hugh O’Brian, the charismatic star of The Life and Legend of Wyatt Earp, the 1955–61 prime time drama that continues to attract faithful audiences through reruns on the Starz Western cable channel and Cozi TV.
-O’Brian passed away Monday in his Beverly Hills home at age 91.
+Sad new for TV western fans: It’s time to bang the drum slowly and play the fife slowly for Hugh O’Brian, the charismatic star of The Life and Legend of Wyatt Earp, the 1955–61 prime time drama that continues to attract faithful audiences through cable and streaming reruns, passed away Monday in his Beverly Hills home at age 91.

 His death was officially announced by the Hugh O’Brian Youth Leadership Foundation (HOBY), an organization founded in 1958 by O’Brian and dedicated to the training and encouragement of “the young leaders of tomorrow.”